Custom Home Builder in Mountain View

 Custom Home delivers custom home building, ADU construction, and whole-home remodeling for Mountain View homeowners.
 Our two-phase design-build process provides complete 3D visualization and itemized pricing before construction, so there are no budget surprises.
 With 20+ years of South Bay experience, we navigate Mountain View's permitting process and deliver homes that meet the city's high standards.

-Who is the best custom home builder in Mountain View?
+Who is the best custom home builder and whole-home remodeling firm in Mountain View?

-Custom Home Design and Build is a top-rated Mountain View custom home builder with 20+ years of experience.
-Custom Home's two-phase process includes full 3D visualization and itemized pricing before construction begins.
+Custom Home Design and Build is a top-rated Mountain View custom home builder and luxury remodeling firm with 20+ years of experience.
+Specializing in whole-home renovations ($500K-$800K+) and custom builds, Custom Home's two-phase design-build process includes full 3D visualization and itemized pricing before construction begins.
 Licensed (CSLB #986048) and based in nearby San Jose.

 Mountain View's housing stock reflects decades of Silicon Valley growth, beginning with the modest 1940s and 1950s bungalows and ranch homes that still line the streets of Old Mountain View and Rex Manor.
 These homes were built when the area was still transitioning from agricultural land, and many feature original layouts under 1,400 square feet with single-car garages that no longer meet the needs of modern families.
 Cuesta Park and Waverly Park, developed through the 1960s, offer somewhat larger homes on lots ranging from 6,000 to 9,000 square feet, and these neighborhoods have become hotspots for tear-down and rebuild projects.